m4xbrg/your-site/src/content/courses/math-geometry-analytic.md

 tags: []
 ---

-This course expands on analytic geometry by narrating how coordinate descriptions of lines, circles, conic sections, and related distance or midpoint formulas translate geometric loci into solvable algebraic conditions.
+This course expands on Coordinate representations of lines, circles, and conic sections; distance, midpoints, and geometric loci in the plane.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.